laskdaf/docs/tx_lifecycle.md

 1. **State Changes:** The nodes running the application process the block’s transactions in order, deterministically committing to the new state of the application.

 ## Key Components
-* The **ABCI** is an interface that allows for compatibility with nodes running Tendermint Core: nodes don’t need to know anything about the application but can easily query state, validate transactions, and execute transactions.
+* **ABCI** is an interface that allows for compatibility with nodes running Tendermint Core: nodes don’t need to know anything about the application but can easily query state, validate transactions, and execute transactions.
 All applications built on the SDK should implement this interface.
 * Applications built on the SDK inherit from **BaseApp**, which implements ABCI for them provided the application implements specified interfaces.
 [BaseApp](https://github.com/cosmos/cosmos-sdk/blob/cec3065a365f03b86bc629ccb6b275ff5846fdeb/baseapp/baseapp.go) includes, among other things, a Router to direct messages to their respective modules, `Multistore` to handle internal state, and Handlers to implement the necessary logic for checking and executing transactions.
 * **Internal state** is represented in a collection of `KVStores` each handled by a different module: e.g. if there is a currency, an [auth](https://github.com/cosmos/cosmos-sdk/tree/develop/x/auth) module may keep track of keys and a [bank](https://github.com/cosmos/cosmos-sdk/tree/develop/x/bank) module may keep track of account balances.
 There exist three distinct, simultaneous internal states during any given round that are synchronized after the completion of every Commit:
     * `CheckTxState` is maintained by the Mempool Connection and modified every time a transaction is validated.
 Necessary because some transactions may be affected by preceding transactions in the same block.